adminph-de/ps-azure-bginfo/README.md

 ]
 ````

-3. Execute the script with you preferd way of doing it (as an example, with Visual Studio Code):
+3. Execute the script with you preferred way of doing it (as an example, with Visual Studio Code):
 > Don't forget to do a ```Login-AzAccount``` and a ```Select-AzSubscription``` if you have more than one Subscription, **before** you run the script.

 ![Product Name Screen Shot][product-screenshot-run]

 4. Copy the ```config.bgi``` file
-Finaly you can copy the ```config.bgi``` configuration to the virutal machine or you keep the configuration as it is and stick to the Azure default or you customize your own config file.
-If you like to copy it, find the installed Azure Extention in ```C:\Packages\``` on the virutal maschine you did the installation.
+Finally you can copy the ```config.bgi``` configuration to the virutal machine or you keep the setup as it is and stick to the Azure default or you customize your own config file.
+If you like to copy it, find the installed Azure Extention in ```C:\Packages\``` on the virtual machine you did the installation.

 <!-- ROADMAP -->